PenvaSecurity/CryptoJSDecryptor/README.md

 ---

 ### Important Note
-This extension currently works on this specific implementation of CryptoJS encryption/decryption where you pass only passphrase and data to encrypt/decrypt.
+This extension currently supports a specific usage pattern of CryptoJS encryption/decryption - where only a passphrase and data are provided:
 ```
 CryptoJS.AES.encrypt(data, passphrase);
 CryptoJS.AES.decrypt(data, passphrase);
 ```
 When we perform encryption in CryptoJS this way, we will get a base64 encoded cipher with a `U2FsdGVkX1` prefix in starting which decodes to `Salted__` string.
-In simple words, when using a passphrase, CryptoJS structures the output like this:
+In simple words, when using a passphrase, the encrypted output follows this structure:
 ```
 [8 bytes: "Salted__"] + [8 bytes: salt] + [ciphertext]
 ```
 Then, this entire binary blob is Base64-encoded to get a nice string.

-So, if you ever see a string-based passphrase encryption/decryption implementation (using just a string, not a key/IV) in CryptoJS, then this extension can help greatly.
+So, if you encounter a CryptoJS implementation that uses a string-based passphrase (without explicitly supplying a key and IV), this extension can be especially useful for decoding and inspecting such traffic.

 ---